Total Loss Buyback: How to Keep Your Totaled Car After Insurance Settles

 Notify your insurer immediately if you want to buy back your totaled car.
 Waiting too long can result in the vehicle being transferred to a salvage yard, making the buyback impossible or far more complicated.

 Once you've completed the buyback, the vehicle will receive a salvage title in most states.
 You cannot legally drive or register it until repairs are completed and the vehicle passes a state inspection.
-Learn more about how insurance decides between repair and total loss before pursuing a buyback.
+Learn more about repair vs. total loss decisions before pursuing a buyback.

 Trusted by Thousands